 So what we’re going to do now is take the installation executable we’ve just downloaded on our Windows computer and send it over to VirusTotal for a full, in-depth analysis of what could possibly be wrong with the file, malware-wise.

 Well, take a look at our results, SaferVPN is clean as a whistle.
 You can also take a look at the screenshot we took of the results below.

 Deploying SaferVPN on your PC

-As we’ve previously discussed this matter before, we will refer to installing this application only on Windows-enabled computers, since we belive they’re the most commonly-used devices in correlation with this kind of service and also one of the most commonly-owned devices.
+As we’ve previously discussed this matter before, we will refer to installing this application only on Windows-enabled computers, since we believe they’re the most commonly used devices in correlation with this kind of service and also one of the most commonly-owned devices.